FaithAlone.net

 Therefore, whomever or whatever the holy six universal councils rejected, we also strike down with a similar condemnation of the anathematized.

-According then to the 6th, 7th, and 8th Ecumenical Councils above, the man who was Pope for a period of 13 years, was "expelled from the holy Church of God and anathematized", because he taught heresy in an official capacity, along with Sergius I of Constantinople.
-And, every Pope for 3 centuries reaffirmed this anathema.
+Therefore, according to the 6th, 7th, and 8th Ecumenical Councils above, and every Pope for a period of 3 centuries, the man who was Pope for a period of 13 years, was "expelled from the holy Church of God and anathematized", because he taught heresy in an official capacity, along with Sergius I of Constantinople.

 This refutes the false doctrine of Papal Primacy.
 The Patriarch of Constantinople appealed to the Pope for guidance, and the Pope - "the true Vicar of Christ, the head of the whole church, and the father and teacher of all Christians" (Council of Florence, 1439 AD) - gave him a heretical opinion, and then he was anathematized repeatedly over the coming centuries.